 That's what they're looking out for.

-So when we go to work every day, right, our subculture is directly interfaced with the veteran subculture.
+So when we go to work every day, our subculture is directly interfaced with the veteran subculture.

-That's who we're working.
+That's who we're working with.

 That's who we're going to work for.